TIMELESS TREASURES

 Credit: Alex Zabavsky

-Playing with miniature toy cars holds an undeniable allure for children and, let's admit it, adults too.
-Crafted from different materials and designs that were once far simpler than those of today, these tiny vehicles have been a staple for centuries.
+Playing with miniature toy cars has an undeniable appeal for children and, let's admit it, adults too.
+Made from different materials and designs that were once far simpler than those of today, these tiny vehicles have been a staple for centuries.

-However, the world of miniature cars changed dramatically with the advent of Hot Wheels in the late 1960s.
-With meticulously detailed doors, wheels, and overall appearance, Hot Wheels set a new standard in the industry.
-So much so, in fact, that numerous renowned car brands have forged partnerships with Hot Wheels to produce scaled-down models of their real-life counterparts.
+However, the world of miniature cars changed dramatically with the arrival of Hot Wheels in the late 1960s.
+So much so, that many renowned car brands have forged partnerships with Hot Wheels to produce scaled-down models of their real-life cars.

 5